Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 KPIs used:

 In the example above, you can see a clear overview of the ratio and, below that, the exact number of leads and opportunities within a timeframe.
-You can use this visual as a monthly KPI report or weekly, it depends on your preferences and strategies.
+You can use this visual as a monthly or weekly KPI report.
+It depends on your preferences and strategies.

 Showing how many of your qualified leads result in closing a deal or signing a contract is essential in your sales funnel.
-Modern online data analysis tools enable you to easily analyze and derive insights like we can see in the example below:
+Modern online data analysis tools enable you to easily analyze and derive insights, as we can see in the example below:

-We quickly see the percentage, and the efficiency of the team while, on the bottom of the visual, you can quickly see the behavior of the KPI in the last 10 weeks.
+We quickly see the percentage, and the efficiency of the team while, at the bottom of the visual, you can quickly see the behavior of the KPI in the last 10 weeks.

-The conversion ratio should be stable and this number can vary a lot between industries and functions.
-In some industries, a conversion rate of 1% is a success while others can reach 10% and also record success.
+The conversion ratio should be stable, and this number can vary greatly between industries and functions.
+In some industries, a conversion rate of 1% is a success, while others can reach 10% and also record success.
 The goal is to find a baseline and compare it with the industry benchmarks.

 The goal is to grow your conversion rate or keep it stable.
-If you notice that it’s decreasing, it’s time to start asking questions and digging deeper into the reasons because no conversions could cause serious business damage.
+If you notice that it’s decreasing, you need to start asking questions and digging deeper into the reasons because no conversions could cause serious business damage.

 11. HR recruiting dashboard